from £233 /night help Price for guests, Nights approx:

 Casa Moscatella is a characteristic three-story age-old farm house surrounded by vineyards and olive groves.
 It sleeps six people.
 From Casa Moscatella you will enjoy a fascinating view of Montepulciano and of the hills of Valdichiana.
 Casa Moscatella is 350 square meters (3770 square feet).
-It features a private swimming pool, a private patio, a private garden and winter heating.
+It features a private swimming pool, a private patio, a private garden, winter heating and WI-FI Internet access.

 You will not need a car to stay at Casa Moscatella.
 If you do have one, you will be able to park it on the premises, inside the entrance gate.